kirilledition/pykirill/documentation/development.md

 python -m build --wheel
 ```

+Certainly!
+Here’s the updated version of your documentation, incorporating the feature versioning part:

+---

 ## 🗓️ Versioning

 `pykirill` uses a custom versioning scheme designed to provide clear and immediate context about the release timeline and the nature of changes included in each release.
-My versioning scheme follows the format `YYYY.MINOR.PATCH`, where:
+The versioning scheme follows the format `YYYY.MINOR.PATCH`, where:

-- `YYYY` is the current year, indicating the year of the release.
+- **`YYYY`**: The current year, indicating the year of the release.
-- `MINOR` is the minor version number, incremented for new features and significant changes.
+- **`MINOR`**: The minor version number, incremented for new features and significant changes.
-- `PATCH` is the patch version number, incremented for small changes and bug fixes.
+- **`PATCH`**: The patch version number, incremented for small changes and bug fixes.

-### Versioning Rules
+### Feature Branch Versioning

-**Major Version (`YYYY`):**
-The major version corresponds to the current calendar year.
-This allows users to quickly see when the latest features and improvements were introduced.
-The major version will change at the beginning of each new year.

-**Minor Version:**
-The minor version is incremented when:

-- New functionality is introduced, enhancing the capabilities of `pykirill`.
-- A deprecated option or feature is removed, ensuring the codebase remains clean and up-to-date.

-**Patch Version:**
-The patch version is incremented for:

-- Bug fixes, including behavior changes that resolve issues.
-- Small changes that do not introduce new functionality but improve stability or performance.
+When developing new features, a separate feature branch is created.
+The version of the Python package in this feature branch is based on the current master version, with an additional feature identifier appended.
+The version format in a feature branch is `YYYY.MINOR.PATCH+FEATURE`.

+For example, if the current version on the master branch is `2024.1.0` and you are working on a feature for Principal Component Analysis (PCA), the version in the feature branch would be `2024.1.0+pca`.

+This versioning approach allows you to distinguish between different package versions during development and testing, ensuring clarity and traceability as features are developed and integrated.

 ## 🚀 Releasing